 Each of the original Bulletin 121 failures had a small narrative.
-To date, except for brief narratives presented in the appendix of Bowker Chambers 2015, the narrative in the failures database has been represented only in the bibliography of resources used to develop the data record for every failure.
+To date, except for brief narratives presented in the appendix of Bowker and Chambers (2015), the narrative in the failures database has been represented only in the bibliography of resources used to develop the data record for every failure.

-Our aim here at WMTF is to create a complete narrative from the bibliography presentedfailure by failure.
+Our aim here at WMTF is to create a complete narrative failure by failure.

 Additional Data Elements

-The volunteer compilers will propose to the Board its recommendations for data element expansions and develope a budget estimate & project description for each proposed addition.
+The volunteer compilers will propose to the Board their recommendations for data element expansions and develop a budget estimate and project description for each proposed addition.
 We anticipate only very limited funding support.

 The data elements created by the UNEP/ICOLD expert panel have not been fully explored as to their value in analyzing cause and trends.
 It is clear that some elements, especially “runout” are not sufficiently clear as indicators of severity.

-Our aim will be to prioritize the addition of new data elements according to deliberative and analytic value. seeking guidance and help from all stakeholder sectors and from our eminent Board of Directors.
+Our aim will be to prioritize the addition of new data elements according to deliberative and analytical value, seeking guidance and help from all stakeholder sectors and from our eminent Board of Directors.

 ESTABLISH LINKAGES WITH OTHER GLOBAL DATABASES

-There are no other failure specific publicly available global databases however there are many other global databases that can link to characteristics of national or provincial governance such as indexes on public benefits of the minerals sector by nation and indexes on the responsible mining policies of individual mining companies.
-Re coding and additional coding of the deposit, the parent company and country can facilitate these linkages by other researchers even if the external databases do not contain elements which themselves belong in the failures database.
-One possible near term objective, for example, might be to add latitude and longitude and the USGS unique deposit ID.
+There are no other failure-specific, publicly available, global databases.
+However, there are many other global databases that can link to characteristics of national or provincial governance, such as indices on public benefits of the minerals sector by nation, and indices on the responsible mining policies of individual mining companies.
+Re-coding and additional coding of the deposit, the parent company, and country can facilitate these linkages by other researchers, even if the external databases do not contain elements that themselves belong in the failures database.
+One possible near-term objective, for example, might be to add latitude and longitude and the USGS unique deposit ID.

 MANY THANKS & FUTURE FINANCIAL NEEDS

-We thank Dr. David M. Chambers for sharing part of a generous unsolicited grant from a small foundation given specifically in support of the work Dr. Chambers and Lindsay Newland Bowker have done together on the failures databse.
-Dr. Chamber’s donation from this grant created this website and funded its basic web hosting & incorporation costs for the first three years.
+We thank Dr. David M. Chambers for sharing part of a generous unsolicited grant from a small foundation, given specifically in support of the work that Dr. Chambers and Lindsay Newland Bowker have done together on the failures databse.
+Dr. Chamber’s donation from this grant created this website and funded its basic web hosting and incorporation costs for the first three years.

 The chief compiler and associate compilers receive no salaries or other form of remuneration.
-Through funding though we hope to be able to retain research assistants to assist in the main research & coding work of each development goal.
+Through funding, though, we hope to be able to retain research assistants to assist in the main research and coding work of each development goal.
 Also we need annual funding for the statistical analysis packages we use for analysis and presentation of the database.
-Our plan is to create a page on WMTF compiler recommended, Board approved development goals with a description and budget for each so that donors can match their gifts of support with their own main interests, work and commitments.
+Our plan is to create a page on WMTF compiler-recommended, Board-approved development goals with a description and budget for each, so that donors can match their gifts of support with their own main interests, work and commitments.